wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - `targetChain` - Wormhole chainId where the messages should be sent.
 This is not the same as the EVM Network ID!
 - `targetContract` - Contract address on targetChain where the messages should be sent.
 This is in the 32-byte Wormhole address format.
 - `refundAddress` - Address (in Wormhole format) on **targetChain** where any remaining computeBudget should be sent once execution of receiveWormholeMessages is complete.
-- `computeBudget` - this specifies the maximum amount of funds (in sourceChain wei) that should be utilized to execute receiveWormholeMessages on the targetChain.
-If the computeBudget is exceeded during contract execution you will enter a **delivery failure** state.
+- `maxTransactionFee` - this specifies the maximum amount of funds (in sourceChain wei) that should be utilized to execute receiveWormholeMessages on the targetChain.
+If the maxTransactionFee is exceeded during contract execution you will enter a **delivery failure** state.
 Any unused budget is sent to the refundAddress.
-- `applicationBudget` - this amount (in sourceChain wei) is converted to targetChain native funds at the rate specified by the RelayProvider and passed to `receiveWormholeMessages` on the target chain when the delivery happens.
+- `receiverValue` - this amount (in sourceChain wei) is converted to targetChain native funds at the rate specified by the RelayProvider and passed to `receiveWormholeMessages` on the target chain when the delivery happens.
 This is useful for covering small fees encountered during execution on the target chain.
-- `relayParams`: this is effectively an 'overrides' field.
-It's currently not used, but is important for future compability with non-EVM blockchains.

 <br/>
 <br/>